mozilla/aestimia/README.md

 yourself via Persona, go back to the site root, and you should see the submission there waiting for you to review.

+## Environment Variables

+* `COOKIE_SECRET` is the secret used to encrypt and sign cookies, to prevent tampering.

+* `API_SECRET` is the secret used to make API requests to Aestimia.
+If absent, the API is disabled.

+* `PERSONA_AUDIENCE` is the origin of the server, as it appears to users.
+If `DEBUG` is enabled, this defaults to `http://localhost:PORT`.
+Otherwise, it must be defined.

+* `MONGO_URL` is the URL to the MongoDB instance.
+If this isn't present, the app looks at `MONGOHQ_URL`, followed by `MONGOLAB_URI`.
+If none of these are present, the default value, `mongodb://localhost/aestimia`, is used.

+* `DEBUG` represents a boolean value: if the variable exists with any value (even the empty string), the boolean is true, otherwise it's false.
+Setting this to true makes the server use unminified source code on the client-side, among other things.

+* `THEME_DIR` is the path to a theme.
+Any relative paths are resolved based on the root directory of Aestimia.
+Thus setting `THEME_DIR` to `theme/csol` would activate the Chicago Summer of Learning theme.

+* `PORT` is the port that the server binds to.
+Defaults to 3000.

 ## Themes

 Aestimia looks like generic [Bootstrap][] out of the box, but it can be themed.
 See `theme/csol` for an example.

-To enable a theme, set the `THEME_DIR` environment variable to the root directory of the theme.
-Any relative paths are resolved based on the root directory of Aestimia.
-Thus setting `THEME_DIR` to `theme/csol` would activate the Chicago Summer of Learning theme.
+To enable a theme, set the `THEME_DIR` environment variable to the root directory of the theme; see above for more details.

-## Deployment

-When deploying, you'll want to set `COOKIE_SECRET` and `API_SECRET` to something super secret.
-See [bin/aestimia.js][] for more configuration options.

 ## Test Coverage